OMJO-MOJO/Bot-Builder-Docs/README.md

 ```

 ## Edit a bot
-> If a username, description and/or features is not passed through, the Bot Builder will not update it and use the existing options
+> If a username, description and/or features is not passed through, the Bot Builder will not update it and use the existing options.
 ``` js
 BotBuilder.edit(userId, {
   username: "New username", // optional; default: doesn't update username